Tolbat/JagdoomE/README.md

 You can then create the wad file by running GetTheWad.py it will then be placed in C:\jaguar\src Now you have your wad file!

-## Setting up the Enviroment:
 In this example we will use the root windows directory C:\
 You may use any drive you wish but you will need to update all the different filepaths yourself.

 Place the Jaguar folder in the root of C:\
-Place setpath.bat in the root of C:\
+Rename setpath.txt to setpath.bat and place setpath.bat in the root of C:\
 open DosBox 74-3 and type

 ```